Gatlinburg, Tennessee: Tourism

-Former attractions

-Cooter's Place was a free Dukes of Hazzard museum with the General Lee, indoor go-karts, and indoor mini golf.
-The museum portion moved to Pigeon Forge, the building and mini-golf were re-opened as Ripley's Super Fun Zone.

-World of Illusions, which opened in Gatlinburg in 1977, closed on January 6, 2020.
-The building has yet to be re-developed.

 Convention Center

 The Gatlinburg Convention Center has over 67,000 ft2 of exhibit space.

-The Convention Center hosts the annual week-long Gatlinburg Regional, the largest non-National bridge tournament in the U.S., which attracts over 3,000 players from all over the world.
+The Convention Center hosts the annual week-long Gatlinburg Regional, the largest non-National bridge tournament in the U.S., which attracts over 3,000 players.

 Law enforcement agencies

-The Gatlinburg Police Department, sometimes referred to as "GPD", is the primary law enforcement organization serving Gatlinburg, Tennessee in the United States.
+The Gatlinburg Police Department is the primary law enforcement organization serving Gatlinburg, Tennessee in the United States.
 The department has a staff of 45 officers and 10 support personnel.
-The department maintains a large force size for a small town primarily due to the large volume of tourists that pass through the area annually.
+The department maintains a large force size for a small town primarily due to the large volume of tourists that pass through the area annually..Mike Werner has served as the mayor of Gatlinburg for 15 years.